A Poincar\'e-Bendixson theorem for flows with arbitrarily many singular points: Preliminaries

-A (quasi-)minimal set is exceptional (resp. locally dense) if it is a closure of an orbit intersecting $\mathrm{E}(v)$ (resp. $\mathrm{LD}(v)$).
-Recall that exceptional (quasi-)minimal set is transversely a Cantor set (i.e. there is a small neighborhood $U$ of a recurrent point of the Q-set $\mathcal{M}$ such that $\mathcal{M} \cap U$ is a product of an open interval and a Cantor set) because a Cantor set is characterized as a compact metrizable perfect totally disconnected space.
+A Q-set is {\bf exceptional} if it is not locally dense.
+A Q-set is {\bf transversely Cantor} if there is a small neighborhood $U$ of a non-closed recurrent point of the Q-set $\mathcal{M}$ such that $\mathcal{M} \cap U$ is a product of an open interval and a Cantor set.
+We observe the following characterization of exceptional property.